fastforwardlabs/blog_deprecated/README.md

 ### Adding Images

 You can use https://ffl-is-reading.now.sh/ to add images for blog posts.
 It will let you upload an image and then give you a link to that image that you can paste into the markdown.
-If you want the image to show up in the github markdown preview you need to remove the `{ site.github_url}` from the start of the address.
+If you want the image to show up in the github markdown preview you need to remove the `{{ site.github_url }}` from the start of the address.
 That part is only important for newsletter posts.
 The image will work on the actual blog with it included, however.